Blog

 Excessive Absenteeism

-Skipping school or frequent absences might indicate a deeper issue.
-Children may avoid school due to anxiety, frustration, or feeling overwhelmed.
-This pattern can further hinder their academic and social growth.
+Frequent absences or school refusal can point to anxiety, frustration, bullying, learning problems, or feeling overwhelmed.
+This pattern can affect both academic and social growth.

 U.S. families can request a free school evaluation under the Individuals with Disabilities Education Act (IDEA) to determine eligibility for services and supports (U.S. Department of Education).